AfroDroids

 AfroDroids is a blockchain-based collection of digital artwork composed of non-fungible tokens (NFTs).
 It was inspired by the Afrofuturist movement in art.
-On September 1st, 2021, Owo Anietie established AfroDroids.
+On September 1, 2021, Owo Anietie established AfroDroids.

-Afrofuturism is a collection of media and artists who have a common interest in imagining black futures based on Afro-diasporic experiences in order to address themes and challenges of the African diaspora through technoculture and science fiction.
+Afrofuturism is a collection of media and artists who have a common interest in imagining black futures based on Afro-diasporic experiences, to address themes and challenges of the African diaspora through technoculture and science fiction.

 AfroDroids is a 12k PFP NFT project that depicts human life through the eyes of Africans.
 Each Afrodroid is a piece of art with increasing value and a number of hidden benefits that become apparent as the project advances.

 There have been a total of 12,117 AfroDroids By Owo NFTs.
 At least one AfroDroids By Owo NTF is now in the wallets of 3,642 owners.

 History

 AfroDroids By Owo is well-positioned to provide easy access to both artists and buyers.
-It is one of the few African art initiative that uses NFTs to reshape the art world.
+It is one of the few African art initiatives that uses NFTs to reshape the art world.
 The work began as the Profile Picture Project, a 12k Ethereum blockchain project.
 The development of AfroDroids was spurred by NFT's ability to watermark a variety of works without the requirement for a signature.
 A total of 12,117 unique afrodroid nfts were minted on opensea.io.

 When AfroDroids by Owo originally started, it allowed anybody to purchase photographs or artwork to use as digital avatars on their social media pages.
-Every AfroDroid's earrings, beads, and other indigenous elements pay homage to its African origins.
-In addition to rewriting the story of artists using NFTs, AfroDriods give to charity.
+Every AfroDroid pays tribute to its African roots with earrings, beads, and other native components.
+AfroDriods contribute to charity in addition to rewriting the narrative of artists using NFTs.